laravel/docs/upgrade.md

 The `before` method of a policy class will not be called if the class doesn't contain a method matching the name of the ability being checked.

+> {note} When upgrading from 5.4 to 5.5 all remember_me cookies will be considered invalid and users will be logged out.

 ### Cache

 #### Database Driver